 The Bonds will be offered when, as and if issued by the District and received by the Underwriters, subject to the approval of legality by Sidley Austin LLP, San Francisco, California, Bond Counsel.
-Certain matters will be passed upon for the District by the District's General Counsel and by its Disclosure Counsel, Hawkins Delafield & Wood LLP, Los Angeles, California, and for the Underwriters by their counsel, Squire, Sanders & Dempsey L.L.P., Los Angeles, California.
+Certain matters will be passed upon for the District by the District's General Counsel and its Disclosure Counsel, Hawkins Delafield & Wood LLP, Los Angeles, California, and for the Underwriters by their counsel, Nixon Peabody LLP, San Francisco, California.
 Tamalpais Advisors, Inc. and Kelling, Northcross & Nobriga, A Joint Venture, are serving as Co-Financial Advisors to the District in connection with the issuance of the Bonds.
-It is expected that the Bonds, in book-entry form, will be available for delivery through DTC in New York, New York on or about August 17, 2006.
+It is expected that the Bonds, in book-entry form, will be available for delivery through DTC in New York, New York on or about February 16, 2006.